theias/ias_package_shell/doc/ias-guided-packaging-release-process-annotated.md

 # Guided Packaging - Release Process

+This is currently a hodgepodge of information about doing tagging and releasing with Git and SVN.
+We were transitioning from SVN to Git when this documentation originally written, and documentation about specific revision control systems found their way into the package shell documentation.

 Make sure all of your changes have been committed.
 Then follow these steps.

 ### SVN